jpmontano/nishanimate/README.txt

 Aanii/Hello :)

-NishAnimate converts Nishnaabemwin text into animatable mark-up for use in the video-exporting Blender/Python side of this project.
+NishAnimate converts Nishnaabemwin text into animatable mark-up for use in the video-exporting Blender/Python side of this application.

-NishAnimate is only one part of a larger, more general natural-language-agnostic form of the app, https://github.com/jpmontano/nlpanimate
+NishAnimate is part of a more general natural-language-agnostic form of the application, https://github.com/jpmontano/nlpanimate

-There'll be more details to come.
-I'm still figuring out how to get around github.

 Ahaaw.